ekrell/icore_website/news/icore_news_20221112.md

 **SACNAS Beach Cleanup**

-The [TAMUCC SACNAS chapter](https://twitter.com/tamucc_sacnas) is hosting a beach cleanup at Padre Balli Park Beach on Saturday, November 19 2022 at 9:30-11:30am. [ee the iEngage post for details.](https://tamucc.campuslabs.com/engage/event/8573331)
+The [TAMUCC SACNAS chapter](https://twitter.com/tamucc_sacnas) is hosting a beach cleanup at Padre Balli Park Beach on Saturday, November 19 2022 at 9:30-11:30am.
+[See the iEngage post for details.](https://tamucc.campuslabs.com/engage/event/8573331)
 At least 2 iCORE members, Evan Krell and Mahmoud Eldefrawy, are planning to go.
 Let us know if you would like to join us.